Demonstrators bare nipples outside Facebook HQ in censorship protest

 As dawn rose over the city, the demonstrators lay naked on the road, each with large images of male nipples covering their genitalia.

+The protest -- called #wethenipple -- was organized and photographed by internationally-renowned American artist Spencer Tunick and the National Coalition Against Censorship (NCAC).

-The mass photo shoot was organized by women's rights group Grab Them By The Ballot, which said in a statement it is "challenging the censorship of artistic female nudity by Facebook and Instagram's 'community standards.'"
+Members of women's rights group Grab Them By The Ballot took part in the demonstration.
+The group said in a statement it was "challenging the censorship of artistic female nudity by Facebook and Instagram's 'community standards.'"

 Facebook owns Instagram; CNN contacted both social media companies for comment, but had not received a reply at the time of publishing.

-Note: Correction: This story has been corrected to clarify who organized the protest.